 I am an interdisciplinary performer, director, and scholar with a background in contemporary theater and performance.
 I have a background in ensemble-based performance, improvisation, contemplative arts, and devised theater.
-My performance training has focused on embodied methods including psychophysical acting techniques (Grotowski), extended voice techniques (Roy Hart), and Viewpoints.
-Additionally, I hold an MFA in Theater and Contemporary Performance from Naropa University.
+With a MFA in Theater and Contemporary Performance from Naropa University, my performance training has focused on embodied methodologies such as psychophysical acting techniques (Grotowski), extended voice techniques (Roy Hart), and Viewpoints.

-In addition to directing various forms of performance from theatrical plays to performance installations, I am founder and director of Future Shapers Collective, an interactive theater and video production enterprise that focuses on diversity and inclusion learning.
-We offer a client-centered approach, and a range of services to include research and script development, talent management, and facilitated post-performance discussions.
+In addition to devising and directing solo and ensemble performances and performance installations, I am founder and director of Future Shapers Collective, an interactive theater and video production project that focuses on diversity and inclusion learning.
+We offer a client-centered approach, and a range of services to include research and script development, talent management, and audience engagement through facilitated post-performance discussion.

-I have an extensive background as a marketing communications and PR practitioner—setting strategy, executing marketing communications plans, and leading community development efforts for the public, private, and nonprofit sectors.
-I am part of Forty/AM, a community development and advisory firm that focuses on projects that help revive and preserve community’s unique histories and legacies.
-Additionally, I hold a BA in Communication Studies from The University of North Carolina at Greensboro.
+I have an extensive background as a marketing communications and PR practitioner—setting strategy, executing marketing communication plans, and leading community development efforts for public, private, and nonprofit sectors.
+I am a strategic partner at Forty/AM, an urban development firm that collaborates with communities to reimagine and build sustainable futures while activating cultural histories.
+I hold a BA in Communication Studies from The University of North Carolina at Greensboro.